March 1 DEVELOPING A GAME PLAN

-At sporting events, fans often make a lot of noise in an attempt to disrupt or distract the opposing team and give their team a better chance of winning.
+At sporting events, fans often make a lot of noise to disrupt or distract the opposing team and give their team a better chance of winning.
 There are times this has a considerable impact on the game.
 This also a perfect analogy of life for a Christian.
 It is easy to say that a Christian’s life should focus on God alone, but there are many distractions.
 They seem just as loud as a sports crowd: TV, radio, movies, health issues, career opportunities.
 Don’t become distracted and become unfruitful.
 What things are in your life right now that either are or could become a distraction?

 March 5 WHERE ARE YOU GOING?

 There is a way that seems right to a man, But its end is the way of death.

 We were created to be imitators.
 A child watches an athlete and imitates them.
 One way we learn is by watching someone else.
 Imitation is how sports are primarily learned.
-Nothing wrong with that, you just want to choose a good example.
+Nothing wrong with that.
+You want to choose a good example.
 In life, the importance of selecting the right person to imitate is much higher.
 The reason is that the path you choose to follow determines where you will end up.
 An easy path to follow can take you to the wrong place.
 As a Christian, we should follow Christ.
 It won’t be the easiest road, but we will like where it ends up.
 What can we do to help ourselves and others stay on the right path?

 March 6 CONTROLLING ANGER

 A fool always loses his temper, But a wise man holds it back.